-The instrumentation method is outlined in the schema of Figure 5, which depicts a declaration of the form f(X) := Cond? $B_1 | B_2$.
-In this figure, the variable names Sx correspond to identifiers of some program elements associated with some symbolic information, and the expressions tr[x] correspond to a translation of the term x.
-Overlined elements represent syntactic nodes.
+The same instrumentation method applies to goals, as outlined in the schema of Figure 5, which depicts a declaration of the form $f(X) := Cond ?
+B_1 | B_2$.
+In this figure, the variable names Sx correspond to symbolic information for some program elements (like goals or clauses), and the expressions $\mathbf{tr}[x]$ correspond to a translation of the term x.
+To avoid the overloading of the compilation module with annotations, symbolic information can be stored in a specific table.